itachi9604/Log.ic/README.md

     docker run -p 80:80 -v /Users/tony.stark/Documents/logs:/app/logs  log.ic
     ```
     You can replace **/Users/tony.stark/Documents/logs** with the directory where your log file will be generated.
-    To generate log file to a particular destination, while running pytest, give below params in pytest.ini
+    To generate log file to a particular destination, while running pytest, give below params in pytest.ini .
+    Remember to add log_file.log in the end in pytest.
     ```bash
     pytest -o "log_file=/Users/tony.stark/Documents/logs/log_file.log"
     ```
-    **Make Sure the -v path and -o path are same**
+    **Make Sure the -v path in your docker container command and -o path in your pytest argument are same**

 ### Prerequisites